OpenAPI And Contract

 Write docs that point back to the contract instead of inventing their own layer.

-The OpenAPI file defines the public create, load, and sync operations.
+The OpenAPI file defines the public account, slot, transfer-code, and sync operations.

 The JSON examples mirror the same contract bundle instead of freehand docs prose.